griptape-ai/griptape/docs/griptape-framework/structures/tasks.md

 Another way to use [Griptape Tools](../../griptape-framework/tools/index.md), is with a [Tool Task](../../reference/griptape/tasks/tool_task.md).
 This Task takes in a single Tool which the LLM will use without Chain of Thought (CoT) reasoning.
 Because this Task does not use CoT, it is better suited for less capable models.

+If the [Prompt Driver](../../griptape-framework/drivers/prompt-drivers.md) supports native function calling, the Tool Task will use this instead of Griptape's implementation.
+You can disable this behavior by setting the Prompt Driver's `use_native_tools` parameter to `False`.

 ```python
 from griptape.structures import Agent